y0014984/Advanced-Equipment/wiki/Terminal-Guide.md

 3. Try logging in as a different user
 4. Or use `chown` as root to change ownership

-### Network Troubleshooting

-If devices don't appear:
-1. Check network connection with `ipconfig`
-2. Ping the router: `ping 192.168.1.1`
-3. Ensure devices are on the same network
-4. Verify router DHCP is configured

 ### Power Management

 Monitor battery levels: